Should You Pay off Smaller or Larger Debts First?

 First things first; don’t waste any time feeling bad.
 For most of us, this is an everyday occurrence; whether you’re new to debt or constantly meandering through the realms of financial uncertainty, periods of monetary strife can strike anyone, anyplace at any time.
 That’s why we’re here to answer those hard questions that are probably going through your head.

-One of those factors is interest.
+One of those factors is the interest rate.
 Most likely large portions of your payments are going towards interest.
 Interest accumulates over time when a balance is not paid off.
 The higher the balance, the greater your amount of interest.
 It’s an ugly truth that people often realize very late in the game.

 Sometimes, however, interest just comes with the territory, regardless of your balance size.
 Some credit card companies simply charge higher rates than others, even if the amount you owe is very small.
 Maybe the creditor is just a little more “well-to-do” than others, but if you have a card that’s charging a high level of interest, concentrate on that one first.
 The higher the interest, the longer it can take to rid yourself of any debt, so removing any high-interest plastic from your wallet early on is a powerful method for securing your money down the line.